sirjofri/Scalem-Docs/Scalability-in-Unreal/Config-Workflow.md

 ## Keep in Mind User Feedback

-You can never take every single user machine into account, but if you get user feedback, take it seriously, but don't overreact.
+You can never take every single user machine into account, but if you get user feedback, take it seriously.
-Some users want higher graphics and high performance on a machine that's just out of scope.

-In fact, be careful with users who always want the best: Highest graphics, highest performance.
+Be careful though, as users often have unrealistic expectations that don't match your plan.

 [Next &rarr;](../Scalem-User-Guide.md)